 — Mahatma Gandhi, lawyer, peacemaker

 The NJF conducts its activities with the understanding that the pursuit of justice in the form of revenge by individuals and communities is a primary cause of violence and human suffering.
+Research has shown that the desire for justice in the form or retaliation or revenge is the primary motive in most acts of violence.
 Scientific studies of the human brain have also shown that, for some people, revenge-seeking may become an addiction–perhaps “the cruelest addiction of all.”
-By practicing nonjustice and utilizing The Nonjustice System, this addiction can be broken, violence and suffering can be prevented, healing can occur, and peace, happiness, and security can be restored.
+By practicing nonjustice and utilizing The Nonjustice System or Miracle Court, the craving for revenge can be broken, violence and suffering can be prevented, healing can occur, and peace, happiness, and security can be restored.